mher12/mher12/README.md

 ## About
 ## Mainia Her - Data Analysis Portfolio
 ### Hi there 👋
 I'm Mainia (my-nya)!
 I'm a proud graduate of Toccoa Fall College where I received my Bachelor of Science degree in Christian Education.
 This degree focuses on creating, organization, and reviewing the efficacies of ministries within the church organization.
-I am currently a senior disclosure analyst with a mid-size mortgage lender to which i've worked with for about 13 years.
+I am currently a senior disclosure analyst with a mid-size mortgage lender for about 12 years.
 With data all around us, I decided to jump into a data analytics in pursuit of how data can make an impact and open doors for us whether it be in a personal or professional setting.
 </p>
 <p></p>
 This curiosity and thirst for knowledge led me to enroll as a student in the Goodwill Data Analytics programs where I have learned to extract, load, and transform data to derive meaningful insights using various tools and programs.
 Check out what I have been up to!
 This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics related topics.
 Asides from learning to use different tool and techniques, I get to help others with my skills which brings me personal satisfaction!